sijokuruvilla/skg_blog/pages/work.md

 ---
 layout: plain
-title: In pursuit of a new work culture
-permalink: /work
+permalink: /sfd/work
 ---

+# In pursuit of a new work culture

 Published on Sep 8, 2013 (to be rewritten)